fewnew/art74-fall2019/readings/reading07/responses/Jessica_Zavala_reading07.md

 On the reading I learned that programming is exposed to form the primary content in an aplhanumeric soup so thick it often stumps even the most computer literate.
+Also that programing is exposed to for the primary content in an alphanumeric soup so thick it often stumps even the most computer literate.
+I also really liked the images that were used because they look kind of old school.